 Did I cause my child’s speech delay?

-In extreme cases, neglect, abuse, or traumatic experiences can cause a speech delay.
+There are situations in which neglect, abuse, or traumatic experiences can cause a speech delay.
 But the short answer is no: In an attentive home where children are engaged with and cared for, speech problems aren’t caused by parents or caregivers.
 That’s the case no matter how many children you have, and whether or not your child is in daycare, attends preschool, or is homeschooled.

-Parenting habits that can affect your child’s speech development
+4 parenting habits that can affect your child’s speech development

 1 Talking for your child